 We recommend running at least a couple of test streams ahead of your live event, to make sure you’re happy with how everything works.
-Vito automatically saves a copy of the stream file to the admin area of your hub so that you can watch it back afterwards.
+Vito automatically saves a copy of the stream file to your hub so that you can watch it back afterwards.

-To test your OBS Studio live-stream in Vito, first confirm that you’ve entered the correct live-stream key for your hub.
-Then open up your hub in Admin mode.
+To test your OBS Studio livestream in Vito, first confirm that you’ve entered the correct livestream key for your hub.
+Then open up your livestream channel page in Vito.

 In OBS Studio, you can click to start streaming under the Controls menu on the right-hand side.
 You'll see the stream status in the hub change to Buffering for up to 20 seconds, and then to Preview mode.
-Only you can see the stream at this point.
-To reveal the stream to your participants in the hub, hit the green button to show the video player.
+To reveal the stream to your participants in the hub, ensure the view mode is set to All participants.

 When you’re ready to stop broadcasting, click to stop streaming inside OBS Studio.

 For more general tips on running a livestream, including what to do before, during and after, check our ultimate guide to livestreaming.

 A copy of the stream file will be saved to the Watch page in your Vito hub automatically.
 By default it will be visible to Collaborators only, but you can edit the visibility settings if you need to.

 It can also be useful to save a copy of the stream file locally to your computer too, so that you can trim or edit it if you need to.
 In order to save a recording of your stream locally, just click to start recording in the Controls section in OBS Studio, and then stop recording when you’re done.